seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 If any of my kinsmen find thee here.

 **ROMEO**
-With love’s light wings did I o’er-perch these walls;
+With love's light wings did I o'er-perch these walls;
 For stony limits cannot hold love out,
 And what love can do that dares love attempt;
 Therefore thy kinsmen are no let to me.